AleksaPancic/bvnk_client_service/README.md

 Should be done:
-- Add JWT Token authentication/authorization
+- TODO Add JWT Token authentication/authorization

-- TODO update Tests
+- TODO update Tests and make tests for repo
+- TODO make a wallet for client